wangjs02/wangjs02.github.io/_pages/about.md

   - /about.html
 ---

-I am a undergraduate student studying Statistics, CS and Economics at [University of Hong Kong](https://www.scifac.hku.hk/).
-I have focused on mathematical statistics(statistical learning theory, statistical inference, causal inference) and am currently enthusiastically learning about AI safety (Reinforcement learning, active learning, inverse reinforcement learning).
+I am an undergraduate student studying Statistics, CS and Economics at [University of Hong Kong](https://www.scifac.hku.hk/).
+I have focused on mathematical statistics(statistical learning theory, statistical inference, causal inference) and I am excited to explore more about AI safety (reinforcement learning, active learning, inverse reinforcement learning).
 I am passionate about academic research and wish to be an impactful researcher.

 ### More Information